FC Chornomorets Odesa: Stadium and infrastructure

-The main stadium of club is traditionally considered Chornomorets Stadium that until 2012 was called as the Central Stadium of the Black Sea Shipping Company.
+The main stadium of the club is traditionally considered Chornomorets Stadium, which until 2012 was called the Central Stadium of the Black Sea Shipping Company.
+Until the late 1990s, both the stadium and the teams of masters were part of the Black Sea Shipping Company.
 The stadium is located in the Shevchenko Park.

 Among other stadiums Chornomorets also used Stadion "Dnister" imeni V.Dukova (2004–2005, reserves) in Ovidiopol at the Dnister Liman, Spartak Stadium (2005–2006, reserves) in Odesa, Chornomorets Training Base in Lymanka (2006–2007, reserves).

+In 2006, FC Chornomorets opened its training grounds in one of the Odesa city microdistricts, Lustdorf (Liustdorf).

+Academy

+In 1979, the Soviet team of masters established its football academy, which for that purpose was served by the local specialized sports school of Olympic reserve.
+In 2005, it was named after its founder and former footballer, Anatoly Zubrytsky.

+Crest and colours

 Crest

 The club's emblem dates back to the Union of Labor Black Sea Cities, whose official colors were blue, black, and white.

 According to heraldic canons, the elements of the crest mean: